AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/get-started.md

 ---
 title: Getting Started
-description: Follow this page to learn how to get started with an onboarding journey
+description: Follow this page to learn how to get started with onboarding journey
 hide: yes
 hidefromtoc: yes
 index: no